Analog-to-digital converter: Dual-slope integrating

-An integrating ADC (also dual-slope or multi-slope ADC) applies the unknown input voltage to the input of an integrator and allows the voltage to ramp for a fixed time period (the run-up period).
-Then a known reference voltage of opposite polarity is applied to the integrator and is allowed to ramp until the integrator output returns to zero (the run-down period).
-The input voltage is computed as a function of the reference voltage, the constant run-up time period, and the measured run-down time period.
-The run-down time measurement is usually made in units of the converter's clock, so longer integration times allow for higher resolutions.
-Likewise, the speed of the converter can be improved by sacrificing resolution.
-Converters of this type (or variations on the concept) are used in most digital voltmeters for their linearity and flexibility.
+An integrating ADC (also dual-slope or multi-slope ADC) uses an integrator, voltage comparator, counter and control logic to perform analog-to-digital conversions.
+The buffered input voltage is applied to the integrator and the integrator output voltage is allowed to ramp up for a fixed time (the run-up period).
+A reference voltage of opposite polarity is then applied to the integrator and the integrator output is allowed to ramp down until it returns to zero (the run-down period).
+The periods are measured in units of the converter's clock period.

+The input voltage is computed as a function of the reference voltage, run-up period, and run-down period.
+Longer integration times provide higher resolution, but the conversion time doubles for each additional bit of resolution, and consequently this type of ADC is well suited for measuring slowly varying signals such as thermocouples and weighing scales.
+Converters of this type (or related variations) are commonly used in digital voltmeters.